Search-WWW/bot/README.md

 The web crawler of the SeWWW search engine.

-I would put a link here, but I didn't start developing iit yet.
+I would put a link here, but I didn't start developing it yet.